 Millions of consumers and their health care providers would benefit if real competition were restored in the health insurance and medical malpractice insurance markets.
 Cost savings for some lines of insurance, including medical malpractice coverage, could reach twenty percent or more.
 We strongly support passage of this important legislation.

 Sincerely,

-J. Robert Hunter Director of Insurance Consumer Federation of America cc: Anant Raut Counsel, Committee on the Judiciary David Arkuch Director Public Citizen's Congress Watch
+J. Robert Hunter

+Director of Insurance

+Consumer Federation of America

+Joanne Doroshow

+Executive Director

-Joanne Doroshow Executive Director Center for Democracy and Justice
+Center for Democracy and Justice